le-chartreux/modern-python/tutorial/project-initialization/file-architecture.md

 ## Language Agnostic

-This part highlight setup that you will do on any project with any language.

-First of all, create the directory for your project - our will be `cleather`.
+This section outlines the initial setup steps that are common to any project, regardless of the programming language you choose.

+Start by creating a dedicated directory for your project.
+In our case, we'll name it cleather.

 ```sh
 mkdir cleather
 cd cleather
 ```

-Then initialize [Git](https://git-scm.com/) to get some version control.
-This is not required, but I strongly recommand to use a version control system.
+While not mandatory, it's highly recommended to use a version control system for tracking changes in your project.
+We'll initialize [Git](https://git-scm.com/) to manage version control.

 ```sh
 git init